 Provider Information: Provider: Click or tap here to enter text.
 Contact Name: Click or tap here to enter text.
 Contact Phone Number: Click or tap here to enter text.
 Contact Email: Click or tap here to enter text.
 Date of Proposal Submission: Click or tap to enter a date.
 Semester Implementation: Choose an item.
-Please check: Click or ten have to enter text Teacher Education Program: Click or tap here to enter text.
-Edu Leadership/Administration Program □ Other Advanced Program: Click or tap here to enter text.
+Please check: ☐ Teacher Education Program: Click or tap here to enter text. ☐ Edu Leadership/Administration Program ☐ Other Advanced Program: Click or tap here to enter text.
 Please identify: Type of Delivery: Choose an item.
 Scope: Choose an item.
 Licensure Area: Choose an item.
 Endorsement Code: Click or tap here to enter text.
 Program Type: Choose an item.
 Institutional Approval Date of Departmental Approval Click or tap to enter a date.
 Date of University Council Approval Click or tap to enter a date.
-Date of Institutions of Higher Learning (IHL) Approval (N/A for private institutions) Click or tap to enter a date.
+Date of Institutions of Higher Learning (IHL) Approval (Public EPPs only) Click or tap to enter a date.
+CIP and IHL SEQ Codes (Public EPPs only) Click or tap here to enter text.